Radico/sql-extractor/README.md

 The following will be straightforward to implement by a fork
 * Oracle: `oracle`

+Since Oracle has specific licensing restrictions, it's easiest to implement this yourself by subclassing `AbstractSQLClient`.

 ## Custom Parameters By Engine
 ### SQLServer
 * `-custom encrypt=true`